 Signature Date

-Please note: Individuals credentialed by the Ontario Conference of MB Churches will be asked to renew their commitment to the Mennonite Brethren Conference Covenant and Code of Christian Conduct every three years.
+Please note: Individuals credentialed by the Ontario Conference of MB Churches will be asked to renew their commitment to the Mennonite Brethren Conference Covenant and the Mennonite Brethren Code of Christian Conduct every three years.

 Completed forms should be sent by mail or email to the OCMBC office.